 The provision of aggregates (minerals used for the construction and improvement of buildings or infrastructure) is important in ensuring that planned development in the Plan Area can be delivered.
 Directly linked to the provision of aggregates is the safeguarding of minerals resources and the safeguarding of minerals infrastructure.
 Safeguarding helps to ensure that minerals resources, which are finite in their supply, are not sterilised by other development.
-It also protects existing and planned infrastructure, such as railheads and wharves, which are integral to the supply, storage and transportation of minerals.
-Within the Plan Area, wharves at the ports of Newhaven, Shoreham and Rye are safeguarded in order to preserve mineral landing capacity, along with railheads at Newhaven and the British Gypsum rail facility near Robertsbridge.
-It is, therefore, important to review safeguarding arrangements at the same time as a review of mineral provision.

 Separate policies relating to safeguarding of mineral resources are contained within the Local Plan and Sites Plan.
 To avoid duplication of policy content, it is proposed that policies WMP14 and SP8 are combined into a single policy within the Waste and Minerals Local Plan.
-The list of safeguarded resource sites will be moved to the policies map.
-The list of safeguarded sites has been included below for information.
-The strike-through indicates sites which are no longer being safeguarded.